-You've got questions, eh?
-Well, you've come to the right place.
+If you've got questions, you've come to the right place.
 Read on for the most common questions we receive about submitting to The Art and Olfaction Awards.
 We threw in some information about the awards in general, for good measure.

 Q. I WANT TO SUBMIT: WHAT'S THE DEADLINE?

 A. Submissions for the 10th annual awards open in October 2022.
 We will post submission dates soon!